-Routine Medications: Resume taking your routine home medications.
+Routine Medications: Please resume your home medications as previously prescribed.

-Swelling and Bruising: Swelling and bruising is normal and varies from one individual to another.
+Swelling and Bruising: Swelling and bruising are normal and varies from one individual to another.
 Swelling and bruising may occur immediately or can take several days to show up.
-These symptoms tend to increase over the
+These symptoms tend to increase over the first two weeks.
+Bruising may travel as high as your groin and move down to your toes.
+Swelling is normal; if swelling is accompanied by redness, heat, or coolness in your surgical leg, contact your surgeon.